nealcaren/fightordie/_sources/Volumes/07/03/fightordie.md

 Join or die!

 What are the weapons?
-Organized publicity, advertisement, public meetings, petitions, arrest, law suits, protest, investigation, research , resistance—every way in which the civilized world has fought and must fight and will fight wrong.
+Organized publicity, advertisement, public meetings, petitions, arrest, law suits, protest, investigation, research , resistance---every way in which the civilized world has fought and must fight and will fight wrong.

 Where is the battle line?